 First Aid for Broken Nails in Dogs

-By Krista Williams, BSc, DVM, CCRP; Lynn Buzhardt, DVM
+By Malcolm Weir, DVM, MSc, MPH; Krista Williams, BSc, DVM, CCRP; Lynn Buzhardt, DVM

 Why do nails break?

-Dogs break their nails by snagging them on carpet, upholstery fibers, grass roots, etc. Or they may jump off a chair or down from a porch and land on a toe in such a way that the nail bends back and breaks.
-Sometimes, the nails of older pets are so dry that they become brittle and break very easily.
+Sometimes, the nails of older pets are so dry they become brittle and break very easily.
 Longer nails tend to get caught on things more than short ones.
-Regardless of the reason, a broken nail hurts and bleeds so it requires immediate attention.
+Regardless of the reason, a broken nail hurts and bleeds and requires immediate attention.

 Why are broken nails such a problem?

-There are normally five toes on each front foot and four on each rear foot, but sometimes an extra nail called a dew claw is located higher up on the foot.
+There are normally five toes on each front foot and four on each rear foot, sometimes an extra nail called a dew claw is located higher up on the foot.
 All nails except the dew claws are worn down when the dog walks on hard surfaces such as the sidewalk, but normal wear may not keep nails short enough, making it necessary to trim your dog’s nails.
-Dew claws do not bear weight so they need to be trimmed more frequently and are more susceptible to breaking.
+Dew claws do not bear weight, so they need to be trimmed more frequently and are more susceptible to breaking.

 What should I do if my dog has a broken nail?